dfinity/motoko/design/IDL.md

   - in an outbound record, a field of option (or null) type can also be removed in an upgrade, in which case the client will read it as if its value was null;
   - in an inbound record, a field of option (or null) type can also be added, in which case the service will read it as if its value was null.

+Taken together, the rules allow record types to support round-trips, i.e., occur in both inbound and outbound positions, while still remaining upgradable via new optional fields.

-Future extensions: defaults, including for variants?
+Possible future extensions: defaults for options, including for variants?

 ### Rules